-This buying guide is specific to the new body style 2011+ VW Touareg TDI.
+This buying guide is specific to the newer body style 2011+ VW Touareg TDI.
 See 1000q: 2009-2010 Touareg buying guide for information on the older body style.
 The car uses a new chassis which lost 458 lbs and went from a 6 to an 8 auto speed transmission so fuel economy and acceleration have both improved.
 Towing rating is still the same as the older car at 7,716 lbs (3,500 kg).
 For 2011 you also have a choice of a Touareg hybrid.
 Check out the VW Touareg hybrid forum and buying guide at eVWAudi.com if you would like to learn more about it.
 The V6 3.0L TDI engine and 4motion all wheel drive are carried over but everything else is different including the mpg which increases to 19/28 for 2011.
+For 2013, it got a new engine with 240 hp.

 Pricing is slightly different but the only material change is a new base trim.
 The base trim in the US is now Sport.
 It does not have navigation or rear view camera.
 You have to get Sport w/nav to get last year's base model.
 All models get a comfort hatch cover.
 No models have rear view cameras.
 Everything else is the same.